Nature711/nature711.github.io/content/Atlas/Personal Knowledge Management, the Database Way.md

 ---
-title: Personal Knowledge Management, the Database Way
+title:
 draft: false
 tags:
+  - "#pkm"
 description:
 date: 2025-11-07
 ---

 > [!TLDR] TL;DR
-This article explores the unexpected parallels between **database indexing** and **personal knowledge management** in Obsidian.
+> This article explores the unexpected parallels between **database indexing** and **personal knowledge management** in Obsidian.
 From access patterns to atomic notes, it reflects on how database design principles can inform more intentional and efficient note organization.
 A fun crossover of system thinking and everyday workflows.

 ## 📓 Drawing Parallels Between Database Indexes and My PKM (With Obsidian)